verrazzano/docs/content/en/docs/networking/traffic/net-traffic.md

 routing.
 The NGINX Ingress Controller watches the Ingress resourced and configures the NGINX load balancer with the Ingress route information.

-The NGINX Ingress controller is a LoadBalancer service as seen here:
+The NGINX Ingress Controller is a LoadBalancer service as seen here:
 ```
 kubectl get service -n ingress-nginx
 ...